-Turning Pain into Power: A Charter for Organisations Engaging Abuse Survivors in Projects, Research & Service Development has been produced by Survivors’ Voices as a result of a uniquely survivor-led research project, in partnership with King’s College London and the Wellcome Foundation.
+Turning Pain into Power: A Charter for Organisations Engaging Abuse Survivors in Projects, Research & Service Development was produced by Survivors’ Voices as a result of a uniquely survivor-led research project, in partnership with King’s College London and with funding from the Wellcome Foundation.
 The research group and authors are all ‘survivor activists’ trying to turn the pain of what has happened to them into power that changes things.
 The Charter is the basis of our forthcoming Quality Mark for any organisation that may be engaging with survivors of abuse (many of whom may be ‘hidden’ survivors).
 It is currently in its pilot phase and we are gathering feedback to evaluate and maximise the Charter’s effectiveness in creating organisations that practise good engagement with people who have experienced abuse.

 Use of the Charter